liferay/liferay-central-test-2/modules/sdk/gradle-plugins-theme-builder/README.markdown

 The Theme Builder plugin automatically applies the [`war`](https://docs.gradle.org/current/userguide/war_plugin.html) plugin.
-It also applies the [`com.liferay.css.builder`](https://github.com/liferay/liferay-portal/tree/master/modules/sdk/gradle-plugins-css-builder) plugin in order to compile the [Sass](http://sass-lang.com/) files in the theme.
+It also applies the [`com.liferay.css.builder`](https://github.com/liferay/liferay-portal/tree/master/modules/sdk/gradle-plugins-css-builder) plugin to compile the [Sass](http://sass-lang.com/) files in the theme.

 Since the plugin automatically resolves the Liferay Theme Builder library as a dependency, you have to configure a repository that hosts the library and its